 This is usually in the prompt telling you that Windows is unable to install on your disk because the hardware doesn't support booting to the disk.
 It might also ask you to enable the disk's controller in the BIOS menu.
 This may be due to damaged partitions or just basic problems with your SSD.

 If you've recently upgraded to Windows 10 or purchased a new SSD but are experiencing problems with Windows 10 installation in your SSD, keep on reading.
-Here is a comprehensive guide on how to fix Windows 10 that won't install on your computer's SSD.
+Here is a comprehensive guide on how to fix Windows 10 won't install on SSD.

-Before proceeding to more complex solutions, here are things you might want to check out first.
+Here we will show you the 4 effective ways to fix the problem that Windows 10 won't install on your SSD.
+Before proceeding to more complex solutions, here are things you might want to check out first:

 NOTE: 0 in the command above indicates the drive number.
 Replace the number with whatever drive number you're working with.